MattiaLupinetti02/DALI_emergency_dispatcher/ReadMe.md

 - **Roles and Interactions**:
   - `HealthSensor → WardManager`: sends alarm messages.
   - `WardManager → HRCoordinator`: sends Human Resources requests and supplies and MET requests .
-  - `HRCoordinator → WardManager`: assign Human Resources and MET to an emergency.
+  - `HRCoordinator → WardManager`: assign Human Resources and MET to an emergency, asks for Human Resources.
   - `All → Logger`: record of all relevant events and actions: MET assignment, Human Resources requests, emergency covering.

 ### 1.3 Interaction Model (Protocol Table)